ISRICWorldSoil/iso-28258-postgresql/doc/README.md

 ```
 mmdc -i diagrams/iso-28258.mm -o diagrams/iso-28258.png

-mv diagrams/iso-28258.png ../public/diagrams/
+cp diagrams/iso-28258.png ../public/diagrams/
 ```

 Deployment
 ----------

-Currently this document is meant to be deployed with the [GitLab Pages]() feature.
-The resulting contents are gathered in [../public](../public) folder.
+Currently this document is meant to be deployed with the [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/) feature.
+The resulting contents are gathered in the [../public](../public) folder.
 The file [../.gitlab-ci.yml](../.gitlab-ci.yml) contains the CI settings.
-This is currently a default, as the document is meant to be served as plain HTML.
+This is currently a default, since the document is meant to be served as plain HTML.

 GitLab provides an example [static HTML project](https://gitlab.com/pages/plain-html) with a full example.